Lucky Stores: Lucky California concept

 A 2015 photo of a Save Mart-owned Lucky California concept store at 6843 Mission St., Daly City, California.

 On July 8, 2015, after a storewide renovation, the Lucky store in Daly City, California, reopened and was rebranded as "Lucky California".
 Nicole Pesco, Save Mart's Co-President and Chief Strategy and Branding Officer, said the new concept store is "a fusion of Bay Area culture and California sourced and grown, presented with meal solutions at competitive prices".

 Save Mart has mostly renovated and rebranded 72 other stores throughout the San Francisco Bay Area.
 Stores are being redesigned to offer consumers more choices, be a one-stop shop to compete with growing competition, and encourage shoppers to venture through the store.

 Save Mart closed three under-performing stores in the Bay Area in November 2023.

 Controversy

-In October and November 2011, self-checkout machines in 23 Save Mart-owned Northern Californian Lucky stores were tampered with, resulting in the loss of thousands of dollars by Lucky's customers.
+In October and November 2011, self-checkout machines in 23 Save Mart-owned Northern Californian Lucky stores were compromised with card skimmers, resulting in the loss of thousands of dollars by Lucky's customers.